 We will then travel southwards to another magnificent corner of the Espinhaço Mountains, the fascinating and more Atlantic-Forest-influenced Caraça Sanctuary, in the Serra do Caraça.
 The Caraça Sanctuary combines beautiful humid valleys with lush vegetated rocky outcrops and fields of ‘campo rupestre’, all surrounded by towering mountains.

 We will arrive in time for some introductory birding before checking in at the impressively huge monastery building for our two nights stay.

-Interior Brazil: Day 4 Visiting the Caraça Sanctuary is always a memorable experience for those who appreciate nature.
+Brazil with a Difference: Day 4 Visiting the Caraça Sanctuary is always a memorable experience for those who appreciate nature.
 Here we shall be birding mainly between 1200-1700m (3900-5600ft) above sea level.